-- D. Movement Shooting: Advantages and Disadvantages

-- 1. Pivots and turns

-- 2. Off-set shooting (angle shooting)

-- 3. Moving threats

-- a.
-Threats moving laterally
+- D. Movement Shooting: Advantages and Disadvantages - 1.
+Pivots and turns - 2.
+Off-set shooting (angle shooting) - 3.
+Moving threats - a.
+Threats moving laterally - b.

-- b.
 Threats moving towards shooter - c.
 Threats moving away from shooter - 4.
-Moving Shooter (shooting and movement at the same time) - a.
+Moving shooter (shooting and movement at the same time) - a.
 Lateral movement shoulders squared up towards the threat - b.
 Diagonal movement towards and away from the threat - c.
 Forward movement from the 25 yard line to the 5 yard line (active shooter engagement drills) - d.
 Rear movement away from the threat - 5.
-Moving Threats and Moving Shooter

-When feasible, team up students with partners so that they can move and shoot as a team.
-When shooting and moving forward, have students break down into multiple person teams (numbers at the discretion of the lead instructor) to stop threats.
-Emphasis should be placed on students communicating with each other and ensuring muzzle discipline.
+Moving threats and moving shooter - a.
+When feasible, team up students with a partner so that students can move as a team - b.
+When shooting while advancing, have students move in teams (response to active shooter) - c.
+Emphasis should be placed on students communicating with each other and ensuring muzzle discipline